deadlyvipers/dojo_rules/introduction.md

-It's the introduction of SBena
+It's the introduction of SBena, with Code School path of GIT